 What does this look like in the near future?
-Let's assume that your financial institution files a SAR identifying financial transactions associated with a Mexican drug trafficking organization (DTO).
-FinCEN analysts use our advanced analytical tools to identify additional targets related to that organization.
-We might also find that entities laundering money for the organization, and revealed by BSA analysis, also are laundering money for other Mexican DTOs.
-All of this information would be pushed out to law enforcement to aid active investigations and suggest new ones, both in the form of tactical intelligence and in the form of broader integrated products that tie together threats that before had seemed separate.
+Let's assume that your financial institution files a SAR identifying suspicious financial transactions associated with securities related to the possible corrupt activities of a politically exposed person (PEP).
+FinCEN analysts use our advanced analytical tools to identify additional transactions that PEP has made, other individuals or entities he or she is associated with, and what transactions they are involved in, to examine and understand the full network of transactions surrounding the potential corrupt activity.
+We might also find that the PEP and his or her associates are moving money on behalf of other corrupt actors and through further BSA analysis, develop an understanding of possible kleptocratic activity.
+All of this information would be pushed out to law enforcement, international, or regulatory partners, as appropriate, to aid active investigations and suggest new ones, both in the form of tactical intelligence and in the form of broader integrated products that tie together threats that before had seemed separate.
 This data also could be used to inform future compliance efforts and advisories to aid private industry in avoiding dealings with such parties.